Brand Analytics · Strategic Planning

 Practical Requirements

 Data: Minimum 6 waves of brand tracker data with consistent image statement batteries.
-Larger samples (300+ per wave) produce more stable coefficients.
+The model runs on respondent-level data pooled across waves - not wave averages - which is what allows it to map how individual perceptions relate to each other and to commercial outcomes.
+Six waves at 250-300 respondents per wave gives a working sample of 1,500-1,800 individual data points.
 The model can be built from existing tracker data if the questionnaire is structured correctly - no new fieldwork required in most cases.

 Timing: Model build takes 4-6 weeks from clean data to simulation-ready output.
 Annual refresh recommended to detect structural shifts in the category's causal model - which do occur when category disruption changes consumer decision logic.